amibcar/hello-world/README.md

 # hello-world
-Your hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Your hello-world repository is the repository created while following the tutorial.

+Two tacos are always more tacos than one taco.